Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Changes made with *gpu-pac* do not persist through a system reboot.
 To reestablish desired GPU settings after a reboot, either re-enter them using *gpu-pac* or *gpu-pac --execute*, or execute a previously saved bash file.
-*Amdgpu-pac* bash files must retain their originally assigned file name to run properly.
+*gpu-pac* bash files must retain their originally assigned file name to run properly.
 See [Running Startup PAC Bash Files](#running-startup-pac-bash-files) for how to run PAC bash scripts automatically at system startup.

-For Type PStates cards, while changes to power caps and fan speeds can be made while the GPU is under load, for *gpu-pac* to work properly, other changes may require that the GPU not be under load, *i.e.*, that sclk P-state and mclk P-state are 0.
+For Type **Pstates** cards, while changes to power caps and fan speeds can be made while the GPU is under load, for *gpu-pac* to work properly, other changes may require that the GPU not be under load, *i.e.*, that sclk P-state and mclk P-state are 0.
 Possible consequences with making changes under load is that the GPU become stuck in a 0 P-state or that the entire system becomes slow to respond, where a reboot will be needed to restore